DarkAngelRed/Barbee-CNS-Lab-23/HW1/README.md

 After using the `vagrant init` command to start the VM and create the machine I used the `nano` command in order to configure it to the specs within the tutorial.
 I then used `vagrant reload` to relauch the VM.
 When I did this it launched my `bootstrap.sh`.
 This should install Apache2 onto the VM and have access to the files within the established vagrant folder.

 After using `vagrant ssh` to get into the created VM you have to cd around.
 For my machine the path was `~/var/www/html`.
 When I accessed this folder it showed everything that was in my html folder on my home system.
-From here in order to get the system properly set up I had to check/fix the DocumentRoot via `nano /etc/apache2/sites-available/000-default.conf`
+From here in order to get the system properly set up I had to check/fix the DocumentRoot via `nano /etc/apache2/sites-available/000-default.conf` to make sure that the .html file which we were given can be used as the `index.html`.

+## Configure the Network Tutorial Walktrough

+This builds off of the previous tutorial.
+First thing that I did was edit the `bootstrap.sh` and added this line of code at the bottom of it: `config.vm.network :forwarded_port, guest: 80, host: 4567`.